libis/rdm-build/README.md

 We build 5 Docker images with this repository:

 - dataverse : the main image that will be able to run the Dataverse application
-- solr : a customized image that runs the covoc Solr index server
-- dvsolr : a customized image that runs the Dataverse Solr index server
 - proxy : an image that provides a reverse proxy in front of all the containers.
 It will also run the Shibboleth SP server that protects the access to the applications.
 - mailcatcher : an image that behaves as a mail server, but will not forward the emails to the user's mailboxes.
 Instead all emails are displayed in a web page.